 Jane has lived in San Luis Obispo county since 1982.
 Now retired, her interests include travel, fitness, reading, learning new things, and staying involved in the community.
 She lives in Nipomo with her husband and rescue dog.

-Michael Boyer - Founding Director and Membership Chair
+Michael Boyer - Founding Director, Past-President & Membership Chair

-Michael has been a business and community leader in San Luis Obispo County for over 20 years with continued business involvement in Epic Entertainment, Doc Burnstein's, Digital West and Pismo Beach Homes.
+Michael has been a business and community leader in San Luis Obispo County for over 20 years with continued business involvement in Epic Entertainment, Doc Burnstein's, and Pismo Beach Homes.

 Kathleen Minck - Education Chair and Director

 Kathleen taught at the Lucia Mar school district for 32 years.
 Promoting tolerance for diversity and teaching about our different cultural experiences were always passions of hers.
 She sat on her district’s Wellness Committee and was her school’s Bully Prevention Coordinator.
 CTA (Cal.
 Teachers Association) awarded her their Peace and Justice Human Rights award for the work she did at her school and throughout her district, partnering with the Canadian organization, Free the Children, and Heifer International, among others.
 She continued her passion in her travels as well, helping to build a school in Kenya, and studying health and education concerns with Witness for Peace and SOA Watch in Venezuela and Cuba.
 As an advocate for unions, she was her school’s LMUTA union rep and sat on their board, and was the Human Rights contact person for CTA’s local service center.
 She was also elected to CTA’s State Council, sitting on the Civil Rights in Education committee, and to the NEA National Assembly.
 She truly believes that public education, both here and around the world, is the key to a peaceful future for our children and grandchildren.